woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode1.md

 **Alexandra**: Can I help you?

 **Richard**: Oh, please.
-Hold Gerald’s hand,please.
+Hold Gerald’s hand, please.
 Great!
 Now point to the buildings.
 Terrific!
 Give Mommy a kiss, Gerald.
 Nice!
 Thank you, Gerald.
 And thank you, Mrs. Vann.

 **Mrs. Vann**: Oh, my pleasure.
 We'll be looking for your book.